Fair Active Learning: Solving the Labeling Problem in Insurance: Appendix

 \subsubsection{Impact of garage on claims}

 Our study in this appendix focuses on the \texttt{freMPL} dataset, using XGBoost to predict claims.
-The model performs very well on both the test set (F1-score of $0.83$) and the train set (F1-score of $0.84$).
+The model performs very well on both the test-set ($F_1$-score of $0.83$) and the train-set ($F_1$-score of $0.84$).
 We identify that the feature `garage` has a significant impact on claim prediction through our feature importance analysis in Figure~\ref{fig:feature_importance} (Among 27 features, both gender (`S`) and `garage` are ranked among the top 12 most important features) , while Shapley values in Figure~\ref{fig:contrib} demonstrate the influence of garage distribution.
 Notably, we discover that private garages (`garage = Private`) have lower risks for claim prediction, suggesting the need for insurance companies to consider garage type when evaluating risks and premiums.
 Note that `garage = None` indicates on average higher risks for predicting claims, with a lower uncertainty in the prediction (greater mean and lower variance).

 \paragraph*{About the Shapley values} Shapley values~\citep{lundberg2017unified} measure a feature's marginal contribution to the model output by comparing the output with and without the feature.
 They are calculated using a weighted average of all possible feature combinations and help explain how different features contribute to accurate predictions.
-See~\cite{shapley1997value, lundberg2017unified, sundararajan2020many} for more details.
+See~\cite{shapley1953value, lundberg2017unified, sundararajan2020many} for more details.
 Note that Shapley values are one of the most commonly used methods of \textit{model explanation}.